ThomPoppins/MERN-Enterprise-Search/README.md

 - Benefit from Express.js's integration with other Node.js libraries, such as Mongoose, which makes it easier to build scalable and maintainable applications.
 - Take advantage of Express.js's support for testing frameworks like Mocha and Chai to write automated tests for their endpoints and ensure that my code is working correctly.

-# Tests:
+# Testing:

+## Mocha and Chai

-**Mocha** and **Chai** are popular testing frameworks for Node.js applications, and they provide several advantages for testing Express.js API endpoints:
+Mocha and Chai are popular testing frameworks for Node.js applications, and they provide several advantages for testing Express.js API endpoints:

 - **Easy to use**: Mocha and Chai are easy to set up and use, and they provide a simple and intuitive syntax for writing tests.